 enables the College to send assessors the appropriate paperwork in

 The contact details of all approved, trained College Assessors

 can be found on a secure section of the College website

 can access this with a username and password, which permits them to

 search by specialty and region.
-If your Trust requires access
+If your trust requires access

-to the secure pages of the website to identify an College
+to the secure pages of the website to identify a College Assessor,

-Trusts should ask an Assessor if they are available to
+Trusts should ask a College Assessor if they are available to